TihanPelser/Gaussian-Process-Regression/README.md

 $$\text{cov}(\mathbf{y}) = K(\mathbf{X}, \mathbf{X}) + \sigma_n^2 I$$

 And we replace the respective block in the covariance matrix of the joint distribution with the new formulation.
-This leads to the new predictive equations for Gaussian process regression
+This leads to the new predictive equations for Gaussian process regression.

 $$
 \mathbf{f'} = \mathbb{E}[\mathbf{f'} | \mathbf{y}, \mathbf{X}, \mathbf{X'}] = \mathbf{K'}^T [\mathbf{K} + \sigma_n^2 I]^{-1} \mathbf{y}